peckeronie/a5fritterbackend/README.md

 - `403` if the user is not logged in
 - `404` if the user by username does not exist
+- `401` if the logged in user tries to unfollow a user they are currently not following

 #### `PUT /api/users/hidefollow/:userName` - Hide the followers for a user